2024 Iran–Pakistan cross-border skirmishes: Aftermath

+2024 Saravan killings

+On 27 January 2024, nine Pakistani labourers were killed and three were critically injured in the city of Saravan in the southeastern border region of Iran.
+The victims, who were labourers, lived at the auto repair shop where they worked.
+Unknown armed men entered a house and shot every Pakistani worker inside.
+The survivors told the police that three armed men were involved in the incident who fled after firing.
+No individual or group claimed responsibility for the shooting.
+This incident happened before the visit of Iranian Foreign Minister Hossein Amir-Abdollahian to Pakistan.

+Five of the victims belonged to different areas of Alipur in Punjab province and had been working in Iran for the past decade.
+The relatives of the deceased reached the Assistant Commissioner's office and facilitated the transfer of the dead bodies to Pakistan.
+The families of the victims demanded the government to repatriate the remains of their loved ones to their native towns for burial.
+They protested and blocked the Alipur road.

+The Iranian authorities had handed over the dead bodies of 9 Pakistani citizens to the authorities in Taftan on the Pak-Iran border on 1 February.
+Later, the bodies were flown to Punjab by a special plane from Juzak Airport in Sendak.
+While three injured Pakistanis were still undergoing treatment in a hospital in Iran.

 Analysis

 According to the Atlantic Council, Pakistan's strikes against Iran were "well-measured" and left Iran "dazed and shocked."
 The Council goes on to state that Iran reluctantly agreed to de-escalate because it feared a military humiliation in the event of armed conflict with Pakistan due to Pakistan's traditional Western and Chinese military aid.

 According to an article by The SAIS Review of International Affairs, China played a major role to mediate the conflict because of its long-standing partnership with both Iran and Pakistan.
 The article goes on to state that China values a cordial relationship between Iran and Pakistan to maintain its commercial interests in Central and South Asia.
 China has invested billions of dollars into Pakistan through the China–Pakistan Economic Corridor, in which it aims to connect itself to the Arabian Sea and build stronger trade networks with the Middle East.
 Moreover, China is Iran's largest buyer of oil despite international sanctions against Iran, and it signed the Iran–China 25-year Cooperation Program in 2021, which states that China will invest a large sum of US$400 billion in Iran's economy over that period.
 However, Michael Kugelman, an American foreign policy expert on South Asia, believes that Pakistan and Iran had enough of a pre-existing cordial relationship to resolve the conflict, and China simply provided a forum to ensure regional cooperation between the two nations.